By The Numbers

 Students must complete the College of Arts and Sciences Curriculum requirements specific to their major.
 See details below.

 While students must consult with their major adviser in planning a course of study, the department provides the following recommendations.

-- Students interested in teaching should consider MA 285.
+- Students interested in teaching must take MA 285 or MA 371.

 - Students interested in statistics should consider:

-Code Title Credits MA 285 Applied Statistics 3 MA 361 Numerical Analysis (CSC 361) 3 MA 371 Mathematical Statistics and Probability I 3 MA 372 Mathematical Statistics and Probability II 3 EC 111 Principles of Microeconomics 3 AC 211 Financial Accounting 3 CSC 110 Programming and Problem Solving 3 Also possibly consider: EC 112 Principles of Macroeconomics 3 FIN 201 Fundamentals of Financial Management 3 FIN 310 Investment Analysis 3
+Course List Code Title Credits MA 285 Applied Statistics 3 MA 371 Mathematical Statistics and Probability I 3 MA 372 Mathematical Statistics and Probability II 3 EC 111 Principles of Microeconomics 3 AC 211 Financial Accounting 3 CSC 110 Programming and Problem Solving 3 Also possibly consider: EC 112 Principles of Macroeconomics 3 FIN 201 Fundamentals of Financial Management 3 FIN 310 Investment Analysis 3

 The College of Arts and Sciences offers bachelor of arts and bachelor of science degrees.
 Students earning either degree must complete one foreign language through the 102-level, and all students are encouraged to pursue a balanced program of study.

 In addition, students earning a bachelor of arts degree must fulfill separate requirements for breadth and depth of study.